- Virtual Race Day Details

 West Side Community Health Services, St. Paul, MN

-Funding for this project will address the need for breast health education and screening services among medically underserved, hard-to-reach women in St. Paul.
-The overarching goals of this Breast Health Program are to enhance breast health and increase the number of age-appropriate women who are screened for breast cancer by continuing and strengthening West Side’s successful prevention, outreach, education, and screening activities and providing patients with high-quality, culturally/linguistically competent health care services, particularly within the Latino, Hmong, African-American, African-immigrant, and Southeast Asian refugee communities served by West Side's McDonough Homes Clinic, East Side Family Clinic, and Health Care for the Homeless sites.
-An estimated 1,200 women are expected to be served through this program with breast health education, screening assistance, and essential support services through these clinic sites.
-West Side will also pilot an innovative Peer Education (or Promotores) program under the grant.
-Evaluation will include surveys and clinical measures tracked through West Side's new Electronic Health Record system.
+This program will address the need for breast health education, screening, and support services among medically underserved, hard-to-reach women in St. Paul.
+The goals of the program are to 1) increase the number of medically underserved individuals screened for breast cancer; and 2) provide timely and culturally appropriate support services to patients requiring follow-up care.
+This will be achieved by continuing and strengthening West Side’s successful prevention, outreach, education, and screening activities and providing patients with high-quality, culturally/linguistically competent health care services, particularly within the Latino, Hmong and other immigrant/refugee communities served by West Side's La Clinica, East Side Family Clinic, McDonough Homes Clinic and Health Care for the Homeless sites.
+Funding will enable West Side to serve an estimated 1,500 with breast health education, inreach and outreach services, and an additional 600 women with screening assistance and essential support services through these clinic sites.
+West Side will also further develop its Peer Education Program piloted in 2011 and increase group support services for Latina women diagnosed with breast cancer.

 YWCA of Duluth, Duluth, MN